mauretto78/simple-event-store-manager/README.md

 ```

-Please note you can choose JSON or XML format for data representation.
+Please note you can choose JSON, XML or YAML format for data representation.

 ## Support